gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    You can ensure that the atom of index 2 is indeed an oxygen of an ethanol molecule by looking at the top of the *nvt.gro* (or *nvt_1ns.gro*) file:
+    You can ensure that the atom of index 2 is indeed an oxygen atom that beyond to an ethanol molecule by looking at the top of the *nvt.gro* (or *nvt_1ns.gro*) file:

 ..  code-block:: bw